 Respondent is charged with committing professional misconduct as defined in N.Y.
 Educ.
-Law § 6530(9)(d) by having his or her license to practice medicine revoked, suspended or having other disciplinary action taken, or having his or her application for a license refused, revoked or suspended or having voluntarily or otherwise surrendered his or her license after a disciplinary action was instituted by a duly authorized professional disciplinary agency of another state, where the conduct resulting in the revocation, suspension or other disciplinary action involving the license or refusal, revocation or suspension of an application for a license or the surrender of the license would, if committed in New York state, constitute professional misconduct under the laws of New York state (namely N.Y.
+Law § 6530(9)(b) by having been found guilty of improper professional practice or professional misconduct by a duly authorized professional disciplinary agency of another state where the conduct upon which the finding was based would, if committed in New York state, constitute professional misconduct under the laws of New York state (namely N.Y.
 Educ.
-Law §§ 6530[2], [3], [4], [32]) as alleged in the facts of the following:
+Law §§ 6530(3) (negligence) as alleged in the facts of the following:

-1. Paragraphs A and B.
+1. The facts in Paragraphs A and B.